Python-Financial-Analyst/pyfian_dev/README.md

 # PyFiAn

-PyFiAn is a Python library for financial analysis, modeling, and computations.
-It provides modules for corporate finance, derivatives, financial statements, portfolio management, risk management, statistics, time value of money, yield curves, and utility functions.
+PyFiAn is a comprehensive Python library designed for financial analysis, modeling, and computation.
+Developed as a companion to our Python Financial Analyst YouTube channel, PyFiAn bridges the gap between financial theory and practical application.
+The library offers a wide range of modules covering corporate finance, derivatives, financial statements, fixed income, portfolio management, risk management, statistics, time value of money, yield curves, and utility functions and visualization.
+Our mission is to help you learn finance by translating concepts into code, enabling hands-on application and access to real-world data.

 ## Features
 - Corporate finance calculations
 - Derivatives pricing and analytics
 - Financial statement analysis
+- Fixed Income Tools
 - Portfolio management tools
 - Risk management metrics
 - Statistical analysis
 - Time value of money functions
 - Yield curve modeling
 - Utility functions for financial data
+- Visualization tools

 ## Project Structure
 ```